AdobeDocs/experience-platform.en/help/rtcdp/destinations/salesforce-marketing-cloud-destination.md

 ## Destination attributes {#destination-attributes}

 When [activating segments](/help/rtcdp/destinations/activate-destinations.md) to the Salesforce Marketing Cloud destination, we recommend that you select a unique identifier from your [union schema](https://www.adobe.io/apis/experienceplatform/home/profile-identity-segmentation/profile-identity-segmentation-services.html#!api-specification/markdown/narrative/technical_overview/unified_profile_architectural_overview/unified_profile_architectural_overview.md).
-Select the unique identifier and any other XDM fields to use in the activation.
+Select the unique identifier and any other XDM fields that you want to export to the destination.
 For more information, see [Select which schema fields to use as destination attributes in your exported files](/help/rtcdp/destinations/email-marketing-destinations.md#destination-attributes) in Email Marketing Destinations.

 ## Set up data import into Salesforce Marketing Cloud {#import-data-into-salesforce}